tdemelle-SiP/ESLintAutoOnSave/README.md

     npm install eslint-watcher
     ```

-2. Run the setup script to configure `eslint-watcher` in your project:
+2. After the installation, run the setup script manually to configure `eslint-watcher` in your project:

     ```sh
     npm run setup